 Other assets include prepaid insurance, loan fees, franchise fees, license fees, occupancy tax deposits and other miscellaneous assets.
 Loan fees are stated at cost and amortized over the term of the loan using the effective interest method.
 Franchise fees are stated at cost and amortized over the life of the agreement (15 years).
-License fees are stated at cost and amortized over the life of the agreement (15 years).
-License fees are stated at cost and amortized over the life of the agreement (15 years).
+License fees are stated at cost and amortized over 10 years.